-"Mental health" issues are commonly treated as a purely medical problem to be dealt with by experts, but, unlike most other medical issues, the diagnosis of a mental disorder can result in incarceration, surveillance, forced treatment, and a dramatic shift in legal status.
-The typical civil commitment court lasts just a few minutes, but it can decide months to years of one's life.
-They are in equal part legal determinations worked out by lawyers and judges.
+"Mental health" issues are commonly treated as a purely medical problem to be dealt with by experts, but, unlike most other medical issues, the diagnosis of a mental disorder can result in incarceration, surveillance, forced treatment, and a fundamental shift in legal status.
+The typical civil commitment hearing lasts just a few minutes, but it can decide months to years of one's life.
+Mental health issues are in equal part legal determinations worked out by lawyers and judges.
 Patients have the right to seek out counsel or a new lawyer and push for a different treatment plan than is proposed by a psychiatrist or judge, but are rarely aware of these options.
 Legal process around commitment and incompetency proves that madness is not a simple medical problem but something which involves legal/political concepts of citizenship, agency, and freedom.

 Modest proposals for a radical mental health

 A nice prison is still a prison all the same.

 Decarceration of some form looks very likely.
 Debt, technological innovations, and political trends seem to be turning the tide against large congregate prison settings.
 In its wake, subtle and precise practices of control like ankle monitors, digitally regulated antipsychotics, and "therapeutic confinement" in drug treatment centers, psych wards, for-profit psychiatric hospitals, and nursing homes are likely to become more common without widespread resistance or even recognition.
 It is vital to recognize the violence of the state's benevolence and contest such "improvements," the result of which is to spread the logic, forms, and spaces of incarceration beyond the prison's walls.